| 03 15 00 07 91 26 |

 - Lightweight, flexible foam … forms or wraps around curved or circular surfaces.

-- Cuts easily on the job with a razor knife … no breakage or waste.
+- Cuts easily with a razor knife … no breakage or waste.

 - Offers high resiliency and 99% recovery qualities … low compression values … non-extruding … virtually non-absorbent.